thecodingmachine/mouf/doc/mouf_di_ui.md

 You can use Mouf to create any kind of instances from any classes (mostly *services* and *components* as you probably [read in the previous chapter](dependency_injection.md)).

-In order not to prove Mouf is truly generic, we will take a completely abstract sample that is not related to web development.
+In order to prove Mouf is truly generic, we will take a completely abstract sample that is not related to web development.
 Our sample will be about role-playing games!

 <a href="http://mouf-php.com/packages/mouf/mouf/doc/mouf_di_ui.md" class="hidden">You are viewing this content from Github (that does not support